gbdev/gbdev.github.io/list/to_c_or_not_to_c.md

 Choosing tools for Game Boy development
 ---

-This essay gives an overview of the Game Boy's capabilities, discussing the pros and cons of the available development tools, and providing tips to write more efficient code.
+This essay gives an overview of the Game Boy's capabilities, discussing the pros and cons of the available development tools, and providing a few tips to write more efficient code.

 Written by [ISSOtm](https://github.com/ISSOtm/) with help from [tobiasvl](https://github.com/tobiasvl), some updates by [bbbbbr](https://github.com/bbbbbr).